Trodelvy® (sacituzumab govitecan-hziy)

 SG Clinical Data in Older Patients With mBC

-In TROPiCS-02, older patients in the SG arm reported more TEAEs that led to dose reduction and treatment discontinuation vs TPC, and TEAEs within the older SG subgroup led to dose reduction and treatment discontinuation more commonly vs the <65 y subgroup.
-Rates of Grade ≥3 TEAEs and TEAEs that led to treatment interruptions were similar across age subgroups but occurred at higher rates in patients treated with SG vs TPC.5
+• Older patients in the SG arm had more TEAEs that led to dose reduction and treatment discontinuation vs TPC; 38 vs 28% and 17 vs 5%, respectively.
+TEAEs within the older SG subgroup led to dose reduction and treatment discontinuation more commonly vs the <65 y subgroup; 38 vs 32% and 17 vs 3%, respectively.
+Rates of Grade ≥3 TEAEs were similar across age subgroups but occurred at higher rates in patients treated with SG vs TPC; 73 vs 60% and 75 vs 61% in patients <65 and ≥65 y, respectively.
+In older patients treated with SG vs TPC, the most common Grade ≥3 TEAEs were neutropenia (44 vs 36%) and diarrhea (17 vs 2%).8

 SG Clinical Data in Older Patients With mBC